tersesystems/blindsight/docs/src/main/paradox/usage/sourcecode.md

 }
 ```

-This is the default behavior, and you can override `sourceInfoMarker` in your own implementation to return whatever you like.
+This is the default behavior, and you can override `sourceInfoBehavior` in your own implementation to return whatever you like, by replacing the @scaladoc[SourceInfoBehavior](com.tersesystems.blindsight.SourceInfoBehavior) implementation on the @scaladoc[CoreLogger.State](com.tersesystems.blindsight.CoreLogger.State).